endlos99/xdt99/doc/MANUAL.md

  * `xdt99-mode`, a major mode for the GNU Emacs text editor, and
  * `xdt99 IDEA`, a plugin for the IntelliJ IDEA development environment.

-The plugins offer syntax highlighting, navigation, and semantic renaming for assembly and TI Extended BASIC programs in addition to environment-specific functionality.
+The plugins offer syntax highlighting, navigation, searching and semantic renaming for assembly, GPL, and TI (Extended) BASIC programs.

 The major design goals of xdt99 and differentiators to similarly spirited projects such as the [TI Image Tool][6] or the [Winasm99 assembler][7] are